kaldor/atom-snapshot/README.md

    Options:

-    --feed                Location of your feed
+    --feed                Location of your atom feed
     --format              Either png, jpeg, gif, pdf
     --outputDir           Choose where to output your screenshots --width               Snapshot width as a number